-The Illicit Drug Reporting System (IDRS) is a national illicit drug monitoring system intended to identify emerging trends of local and national concern in illicit drug markets, and forms part of Drug Trends.
-The IDRS consists of annual interviews across all Australian jurisdictions with people who inject drugs (PWID), as well as analysis and examination of indicator data sources related to illicit drugs.
-The IDRS is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in detail.
+The Illicit Drug Reporting System (IDRS) is a national illicit drug monitoring system that has been conducted annually since 2000, and is part of Drug Trends.
+The IDRS interviews people who inject drugs (PWID) from every capital city of Australia and provides an analysis and examination of indicator data sources related to illicit drugs.
+It is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in detail.

 - A background and methods document highlighting approaches to collating and presenting estimates

 - The executive summary, summarising key findings in 2021

 Results are not representative of all consumers or drug use in the general population and should be interpreted alongside findings from other data sources for a more complete profile of emerging trends in illicit drug use in Australia.

 Latest release date